danielwrobert/dwr.io/content/notebook/2018/js-let-and-const/index.md

 Like `var`, variables declared with `let` and `const` are hoisted - the process where the interpreter moves the declaration of your variables to the top of their scope, prior to execution of the code.

-Hoisting allows the variables to be safely used in your code before they are declared.
-Note that doing so can lead to unexpected errors, and is not generally recommended.
+Hoisting allows the variables to be safely used in your code before they are declared (_note that doing so can lead to unexpected errors, and is not generally recommended_).

 When a variable is declared with `var`, it is initialized with a default value of `undefined`.
-When a variable is declared with `let` and `const`, however, it is not initialized at all (aka "uninitialized").
+When a variable is declared with `let` or `const`, however, it is not initialized at all (aka "uninitialized").

 The "temporal dead zone" (TDZ) is that point in time where you can not access that variable before it is defined in your code.